simpleidserver/FaasNet/docs/documentation/discovery/gossip.md

 A state is overridden by the latest message received, so there is a possibility of losing state.
 The protocol must be used to exchange immutable information like metadata.

-Gossip protocol is already used in some popular software
+Gossip protocol is used in some popular software

 | Software    | Usage                                                                    |
 | ----------- | ------------------------------------------------------------------------ |